moritz-konarski/AUCA/lang_hum_ss/Manas - Texts, Contexts, Traditions HUM-ART-273/duel_fight/analysis_edit.md

 That Bakay, son of Bay, who was Jakip’s peer, now addressed Jakip: ‘You did not accept what I said, did not take my advice, you did not enter into what I said, Jakip!
 You will tether a Memorial Gift-horse, you will voice some words of regret.
 I shall have to be there.
 What shall I do here?
-Though short of stature |
-measure up to them, I consult with the Forty Companions!
+Though short of stature I measure up to them, I consult with the Forty Companions!
 When I ride a thoroughbred, I test it to the limit - I shall honour Manas the Lion’s Ancestor- spirits!
 When I ride a charger, I test him to the full!’